-|»||Milligan's cost of attendance is $7,000 below the national average for similar private institutions.|
+|»||Milligan's total cost is $6,500 below the national average for private colleges|

-|»||98 percent of full-time undergraduate Milligan students receive some form of merit and/or need-based financial aid, and in many cases the assistance is substantial.|
+|»||98% of Milligan students receive merit-based and/or need-based financial assistance.
+In many cases, the assistance is substantial.|

 |»||Read more about Milligan's value!|